-In 1965, the legislature overhauled the law making most employers subject to workers' compensation.
-Two years later, the law was expanded to cover all employers that employed subject workers.
+In 1965, the Legislature overhauled the law.
+Most employers came under the Workmens' Compensation Law with this change, effective Jan.
+1, 1966.
+Two years later, all employers came under this law if they employed subject workers.
 Employers could buy the commission's insurance, self-insure, or insure with private companies.
-The SIAC was renamed to the Workmens' Compensation Board.
-The law transferred SIAC's insurance function to the State Compensation Department, the precursor to today's SAIF Corporation.
+The SIAC was renamed Workmens' Compensation Board, and its insurance function was given to the State Compensation Department, the forerunner of the State Accident Insurance Fund (SAIF) and SAIF Corp.

 The federal Occupational Safety and Health Act of 1970 gave rise to the Oregon Safe Employment Act in 1973.
-Its purpose was to ensure safe and healthy working conditions for workers in Oregon, to preserve the state's human resources, and to reduce the substantial burden in terms of lost production, wage loss, medical expenses, disability compensation payment, and human suffering created by occupational injury and disease.
+Its purpose was to ensure safe and healthful working conditions for every working man and woman in Oregon, to preserve our human resources, and to reduce the substantial burden - in terms of lost production, wage loss, medical expenses, disability compensation payment, and human suffering - created by occupational injury and disease.

-The legislature reorganized workers' compensation administration in 1977 to create the Workers' Compensation Department headed by a governorappointed director.
+The 1977 Legislature reshuffled workers' compensation administration and created a Workers' Compensation Department headed by a director appointed by the governor.
 The Workers' Compensation Board, continuing under gubernatorial appointment, supervised a Hearings Division that settled contested cases under both workers' compensation law and the Oregon Safe Employment Act.

-The 1987 legislature made significant changes to workers' compensation law, including setting standards for the rating of disability, improving return-to-work assistance, and changing a number of things addressed at cost containment.
-At that time, the Workers' Compensation Department became part of the new Department of Insurance and Finance.
+The 1987 Legislature made substantial changes to workers' compensation law.
+Chapter 884, Oregon Law 1987, heavily amended and enhanced current law, and the Workers' Compensation Department became a division of the new Department of Insurance and Finance.